Balance of Tackle is Essential

 The Speycast consists of a series of loops.
-The set up of a nice anchored loop prior to the forward cast is essential to a quality delivery of the fly.
+The set up of a nice anchored loop before the forward cast is essential to a quality delivery of the fly.

 A good Speycasting rod will always have a through action where the rod flexes down to the butt.
-This may seem initially a little strange to anglers who are more familiar with stiffer blanks designed for overhead casting.
+This may initially seem a little strange to anglers who are more familiar with stiffer blanks designed for overhead casting.
 A through action blank is merely an extension of the fly line loop and vice versa.
-The power of the rod is transmitted through a rolling loop in the line rather straight down the line, as in the overhead cast.
+The rod’s power is transmitted through a rolling loop in the line relatively straight down the line, as in the overhead cast.
 Having said this, the Speycasting rod will still ably handle the overhead cast.
-Many traditional blanks are too stiff for Speycasting and the rod attempts to lift the line off the water, rather than transmitting the whip of the rod down the line.
+Many traditional blanks are too stiff for Speycasting, and the rod attempts to lift the line off the water, rather than transmitting the whip of the rod down the line.

 Bruce and Walker are at the core of fly rod technology when designing rods for Speycasting.
-The firm was founded by a combination of the enthusiasm and technical knowledge of an engineer and a thinking fisherman.
+The firm was founded by combining the enthusiasm and technical knowledge of an engineer and a thinking fisherman.
 Jim Bruce and Ken Walker were the first to design Salmon rods specifically with Speycasting in mind.
 Their rods, in our opinion, have yet to be bettered.

-The Powerlite Speycaster range of rods have a beautiful lightweight blank, but have the power and sophistication for expert Speycasting in a variety of conditions.
+The Powerlite Speycaster range of rods has a beautiful, lightweight blank but has the power and sophistication for expert Speycasting in various conditions.